blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 ## Voice

-In certain occasion you may need the use of a voice, so better generating a fake one providign parameters from our fake persona.
+On certain occasions you may need the use of a voice, so better to generate a fake one providing parameters from our fake persona.

 - https://murf.ai/
 - https://github.com/suno-ai/bark